survivejs/site/posts/06-react-books.md

 ### React Webpack Cookbook

 [React Webpack Cookbook](https://christianalfoni.github.io/react-webpack-cookbook/) is a little guide I developed with [Christian Alfoni](http://www.christianalfoni.com/).
 The eventual plan is to polish the content and host the improved version here with a similar support model.

+### Hacking with React

+[Hacking with React](http://www.hackingwithreact.com/) by Paul Hudson delves straight into React.
+At the time of writing it has 123 pages and it uses a no-nonsense approach.
+In some ways it's the anti-thesis to SurviveJS, but there's room for different kind of offerings.
+Even though the book is free to read online, the author offers it through [Leanpub](https://leanpub.com/hackingwithreact/) as well.
+The minimum price without VAT is $10.

 ### React Native Animation Book